 • From + 40 to +60, adults and nymphs die.

-There is an opinion that it is enough for a patient with head lice to walk without a hat in a severe frost and this will help get rid of lice.
-But this is not the case.
-Indeed, in the human body there cannot be a temperature with a minus sign.
-And on the scalp, a temperature that is comfortable for lice will always be maintained. but it is quite possible to fight with clothes lice using temperature methods.
+There is an opinion that it is enough for a person with lice to walk without a hat in severe frost and this will help get rid of lice.
+But that's not true.
+After all, the human body cannot have a temperature with a minus sign.
+And the temperature on the scalp will always remain comfortable for lice.
+However With body louse it is quite possible to fight with temperature methods.

 Exposure to high temperatures

 In most cases, the body louse is exposed to temperature.
-Since she lives in clothes, she can be subjected to any processing.
+Since it lives in clothes, and it can be subjected to any processing.
 But exposure to high temperatures (painless for humans) can also help in the fight against head and pubic lice.

 Exposure to low temperatures